Saint Dominic: Prouille

+The Vision of Mary and the rosary

+Based on a Dominican tradition, in 1208 Dominic experienced a vision of the Blessed Virgin Mary in the church at Prouille, during which she gave him a rosary.
+This gave rise to the title Our Lady of the Rosary.
+The prayer beads were well-known at the time; it was not the beginning of rosary devotion, but Dominicans contributed much to its spread.
+For centuries the rosary has been at the heart of the Dominican Order.
+Pope Pius XI stated, that the rosary is "the principle and foundation on which the Order of St. Dominic rests for perfecting the lives of its members and obtaining the salvation of others."

 Foundation of the Dominicans

-In 1215, Dominic established himself, with six followers, in a house given by Peter Seila, a rich resident of Toulouse.
+In 1215, Dominic with six followers moved into a house given them by Peter Seila of Toulouse.
 Dominic saw the need for a new type of organization to address the spiritual needs of the growing cities of the era, one that would combine dedication and systematic education, with more organizational flexibility than either monastic orders or the secular clergy.
-He subjected himself and his companions to the monastic rules of prayer and penance; Bishop Foulques gave them written authority to preach throughout the territory of Toulouse.
+He subjected himself and his companions to the monastic rules of prayer and penance; Bishop Foulques of Toulouse gave them written authority to preach throughout his territory.

-Also in 1215, the year of the Fourth Lateran Council, Dominic and Foulques went to Rome to secure the approval of the Pope, Innocent III.
-Dominic returned to Rome a year later, and was finally granted written authority in December 1216 and January 1217 by the new pope, Honorius III, for him to form the Ordo Praedicatorum ("Order of Preachers").
+Also in 1215, the year of the Fourth Lateran Council, Dominic, and Foulques went to Rome to secure the approval of Pope Innocent III.
+Dominic returned to Rome a year later and was finally granted written authority in December 1216 by the new pope, Honorius III, for him to form the Ordo Praedicatorum ("Order of Preachers").

 In the winter of 1216–1217, at the house of Ugolino de' Conti, Dominic first met William of Montferrat, who joined Dominic as a friar in the Order of Preachers and remained a close friend.